Some of our work

 House of Lords EU Committee, January 2017

 RIFT also gave written evidence to the House of Lords EU Home Affairs Sub-Committee inquiry 'Brexit: UK-EU movement of people'.
-We worked with Brexpats HOV for this
+We worked alongside Brexpats HOV to produce this evidence.

 The Lords stated "We strongly support the Government’s intention to protect the entitlements that UK nationals currently enjoy as a result of EU free movement rules".